 One of the main reasons why most entrepreneurs get fed up with so much travel is that it is time away from the office.
 They think that it makes it a lot trickier to manage their team.
 That doesn’t have to be the case, though!
 For instance, all of these tips can help you cope with your business while you are on the road travelling.

 SET YOURSELF A SCHEDULE

 Before you leave, it’s always worth setting yourself a schedule.
 It can help you figure out when you will have time to get some work done around all your flights and meetings.
 Plus, once you have a set schedule, you will find that it encourages you to do the job during your available time, and you won’t be so prone to procrastinate!

 It’s also a good idea to figure out when you will be unreachable via phone, email, or text messages.
 For instance, this could be during a long-haul flight.
 Your employees and clients won’t then start to panic if they can’t get in touch with you.
 Don’t forget to put your 'out of the office' reply to your emails.

 You might want to consider using some virtual office services while you are on the road as well.
 It could come in especially useful if you don’t already have a personal assistant in the office.
-A virtual assistant will work as a contractor, so you can hire them for the specific periods when you are away.
+A virtual assistant will work as a contractor, so you can hire them for specific periods when you are away.
 They will be able to take over your calls and emails while you aren’t available, and can also help you manage your diary and travel itinerary.
-Even better, ask a freelance copywriter Australia to do all your content creation while you are away.
+Even better, book your content creation in with us while you are away.